TheMariday/marimapper/README.md

 ## Step 4: [It's time to thunderize!](https://youtu.be/-5KJiHc3Nuc?t=121)

-In a new folder, run `marimapper --backend fadecandy`
+In a new folder, run `marimapper fadecandy`

 and change `fadecandy` to whatever backend you're using and use `--help` to show more options